Webinars are like any other marketing tool.

 Create Your Webinar Marketing & Sales Funnel

-Check this out.
-Below is a general outline of the many ways you can use webinars to move people from total strangers to loyal, paying customers.
+Below is an outline of the ways you can use webinars to move people from total strangers to loyal, paying customers.

-Your goal is to get people to one of the three purchase types (of your product or service, or of a paid webinar), and beyond to the creation of loyalists.
+Your goal is to get people to one of the three purchase types (of your product or service, or of a paid webinar), and beyond.

 What's your next step?